Roll20/roll20-api-scripts/ConditionTracker/README.md

 `!condition-tracker --cleanup` removes state entries whose source or target token no longer exists, removes orphaned Turn Tracker rows created by Condition Tracker, reconciles active state with the current Turn Tracker, and removes unused markers where safe.
 Cleanup details are whispered to the GM.

-Token deletion is also handled proactively: when a tracked source or target token is deleted, related conditions are immediately pruned from state and their custom Turn Tracker rows are removed.
+Token deletion is also handled proactively: when a tracked source or target token is deleted, related active conditions are immediately pruned from state, related custom Turn Tracker rows are removed, and any saved effects for that token are removed.

 When the configured health bar reaches 0 or below for a tracked target, all active conditions on that target are removed, public removal messages are announced, Turn Tracker rows are removed, markers are removed when safe, and cleanup details are whispered to the GM.